Sxzo/WikipediaAnalysis/documents/results.md

 ## Stoer-Wagner

 Our primary idea behind utilizing Stoer-Wagner in our analysis was to be able to find to minimum cut edges that could potentially illustrate the most signifigant links in the entire graph.
-We hoped that this finding would allude to especially important articles that played a massive role in connecting a vast number of articles.
+We hoped that this finding would allude to especially important articles that played a massive role in connecting a vast number of other articles.

 *Our shortcoming:*

-We fell short of achieving our goal in using this algorithm on our dataset due to a simple oversight in the actual runtime of this algorithm.
+We fell short of achieving our goal in using this algorithm on our dataset due to a simple oversight in its actual runtime.
 Our implementation of Stoer-Wagner's minimum cut algorithm has a runtime of **O(|V|^3)**, which isn't a daunting runtime on a graph of around 100 nodes persay.
 However, our graph's primary connected component contains over 4000 nodes, which means that Stoer-Wagner would have taken over **64,000,000,000** *(64 billion!)* iterations to complete.
 Our virtual machine was simply not cut out for this task, and as a result, we felt short of actually being able to use it in the work of our analysis.

 ## Breadth First Search